Psychiatric Service Dog · ADA Guide

-Psychiatric Service Dog for Complicated Grief in Michigan
+Psychiatric Service Dog for Complicated Grief — ADA & Clinical Guide

-Complicated grief (prolonged grief disorder) substantially limits daily functioning and may qualify for a Psychiatric Service Dog in Michigan under the ADA.
-Unlike simple bereavement, complicated grief involves persistent, impairing symptoms that a trained PSD can directly address.
+Complicated grief (prolonged grief disorder) substantially limits daily functioning and may qualify for a Psychiatric Service Dog under the ADA.
+Unlike simple bereavement, complicated grief involves persistent, clinically impairing symptoms that a trained PSD can directly address nationwide.

 FeaturePsychiatric Service Dog (PSD)Emotional Support Animal (ESA)